-The nation is expected to add 27 million jobs between 2015 and 2040 for an increase of 18 percent.
+The nation is expected to add over 29 million jobs between 2015 and 2045 for an increase of 20 percent.
 Growth nationwide is expected to be fairly constant throughout the forecast period.
-The state of California is projected to experience job growth that is slightly faster than the nation's job growth in the early years of the forecast, and to slow down to a rate more similar to the national growth rate by 2040.
-The state is projected to see a 23 percent increase in total jobs between 2015 and 2040, with fastest growth in Professional and Business Services, Education and Healthcare, Transportation, Warehousing and Utilities.
-The AMBAG region is projected to add 57,400 jobs between 2015 and 2040 (growth of 17 percent).
-The region is projected to have 395,000 jobs in 2040, per the AMBAG 2018 Regional Growth Forecast.
-These trends are according to projections from Population Reference Bureau (PRB) with input from the U.S. Bureau of Labor Statistics, California Employment Development Department Industry Employment Projections, California Department of Transportation and California County-Level Economic Forecast 2014-2040.
+The state of California is projected to experience job growth that is slightly faster than the nation's job growth in the early years of the forecast, and to slow down to a rate more similar to the national growth rate by 2045.
+The state is projected to see a 14 percent increase in total jobs between 2015 and 2045, with fastest growth in Professional and Business Services, Education and Healthcare, Transportation, Warehousing and Utilities.
+The AMBAG region is projected to have 442,800 jobs in 2045, per the AMBAG 2022 Regional Growth Forecast.
+These trends are according to projections from Population Reference Bureau (PRB) with input from the U.S. Bureau of Labor Statistics, California Employment Development Department Industry Employment Projections and California Department of Transportation.

 The tri-county AMBAG region has seen its population increase in the past decade.
-Between 2009 and 2019, the regional population has increased by 5.1 percent.
+Between 2011 and 2020, the regional population has increased by 4.3 percent.
 Of the three counties in the AMBAG region, Monterey County has the most residents accounting for approximately 57 percent of the tri-county population in 2019.
 As depicted in the chart below, Santa Cruz County represented 35 percent, while San Benito County residents accounted for approximately 8 percent of the tri-county regional population.

-Share of Regional Population by County 2019
+Share of Regional Population by County 2020

-As depicted in the chart on the following page, the Monterey Bay Area Region is a racially and ethnically diverse region.
-In 2018, the U.S. Census Bureau reported that Hispanic or Latino residents constitute approximately 58 percent of Monterey County, 56 percent of San Benito County, and 34 percent of Santa Cruz County.
-In the tri-county region, 30 percent of Monterey County residents, 33 percent of San Benito County residents, and 58 percent of Santa Cruz County residents self-identified as non-Hispanic White.
+As depicted in the chart below, the Monterey Bay Area Region is a racially and ethnically diverse region.
+In 2019, the U.S. Census Bureau reported that Hispanic or Latino residents constitute approximately 58 percent of Monterey County, 57 percent of San Benito County, and 34 percent of Santa Cruz County.
+In the tri-county region, 29 percent of Monterey County residents, 33 percent of San Benito County residents, and 58 percent of Santa Cruz County residents self-identified as non-Hispanic White.
 Statewide, Hispanic or Latino residents are reported at 39 percent, while 37 percent of statewide residents are non-Hispanic White.
-The remaining residents self-identified as Other for Santa Cruz County at 9 percent, San Benito County at 11 percent, Monterey County at 12 percent and statewide at 24 percent.
+The remaining residents self-identified as Other for Santa Cruz County at 8 percent, San Benito County at 11 percent, Monterey County at 13 percent and statewide at 25 percent.

-Racial Diversity in the AMBAG Region 2018
+Racial Diversity in the AMBAG Region 2019

-As noted in the chart below, of the three counties in the AMBAG region, Santa Cruz County residents have the highest average annual wages of approximately \$54,434, followed by San Benito and Monterey Counties with average annual wages of \$50,677 and \$49,504 respectively.
+As noted in the chart on the following page, of the three counties in the AMBAG region, Santa Cruz County residents have the highest average annual wages of approximately \$60,045, followed by Monterey and San Benito Counties with average annual wages of \$52,888 and \$52,043 respectively.
 A high per capita income for tri-county residents is crucial in the context of the county's high housing costs.
 In addition, a higher relative per capita income signals greater discretionary income for the purchase of goods and services.